Brand Strategy & Positioning

 Architectural Elements: The Silent Guides

-Sometimes, the best wayfinding design is the one to which you don't even pay attention.
-It's baked into the structure of the space.
+Sometimes, the best wayfinding design is the one you don’t even notice.
+It’s baked into the space’s structure.
 Think about how a well-designed airport naturally funnels you from check-in to security to your gate.
 Or how the layout of a museum gently guides you through exhibits in a logical sequence.

 These architectural elements might include: